 James DiNello ’15 (ED), ’16 MA spent the fall semester of his master’s year in London as part of the Neag School’s Study Abroad Teaching Internship Program.
 In London, DiNello taught at Queen Elizabeth’s School, a highly selective all-boys’ school in north London with 1,200 students ages 11 to 18, whose population is composed of 92 percent minority ethnic groups, and a longstanding record of being one of the most academically successful secondary schools in England.
-He is a graduate of the Neag School’s Integrated Bachelor’s/Master’s program; he now serves as a teacher at John F. Kennedy Middle School in Plantsville, Conn.
+He is a graduate of the Neag School’s Integrated Bachelor’s/Master’s program; he now serves as a teacher at the University High School of Science and Engineering in Hartford, Conn.

 Hometown: Southington, Conn.

 Why did you decide to explore this Study Abroad opportunity?
 “I always wanted to study abroad.
 I felt like this was the only and best opportunity to see a different system.
 I think if I hadn’t come here, and I went through my master’s year in Connecticut schools, I don’t think I had too much more to gain.
 I had already been in urban and suburban placements, so trying to go out of my comfort zone a little bit and see a different system and environment entirely I thought was an amazing opportunity.”

 What were some of the differences in teaching in classrooms in the U.K.?
 “London is such a diverse community, whereas some of the suburban schools at home [in the U.S.] might not feel that cultural competency, diversity, and learning about other religions is as important.
 But I think it’s essential for every student to learn pieces of that curriculum. … Talking to the students here, seeing the perspective they have, thinking back to when I was 14 or 16 years old, I think, ‘Wow, these kids really have such a better understanding about other cultures and religions.’
 Our public schools [in the States] don’t provide that.